stickyvalentine/stickyvalentine.github.io/_posts/2018-11-30-accidentally-turing-complete.md

 [R-pentomino](http://conwaylife.com/wiki/R-pentomino) is an early example of a [Methuselah](http://conwaylife.com/wiki/Methuselah) which is a pattern that takes a long time to stabilize and is noteworthy because of it's small size.

-Another early discovery were [eaters](http://conwaylife.com/wiki/Eater) which are [still life](http://conwaylife.com/wiki/Still_life) patterns that can destroy certain other patterns without taking permanent damage.
-In that way it they are said to eat the other pattern.
+Another early discovery was a group of patterns known as [eaters](http://conwaylife.com/wiki/Eater) which are [still life](http://conwaylife.com/wiki/Still_life) patterns that can destroy certain other patterns without taking permanent damage.
+In that way they they are said to eat the other pattern.

 But some of the most recognizable early patterns were [guns](http://conwaylife.com/wiki/Gun) which are stable, stationary patterens that continually emit [spaceships](http://conwaylife.com/wiki/Spaceship) or gliders.
-Possibly the most famous of this and possibly the most recognizable Game of Life pattern is the [Gosper's Glider Gun](http://conwaylife.com/wiki/Gosper_glider_gun).
+Possibly the most recognizable Game of Life pattern is the [Gosper's Glider Gun](http://conwaylife.com/wiki/Gosper_glider_gun).

 Using these and other basic structures as primitives, some [pretty amazing things](http://conwaylife.com/wiki/Gemini) have been engineered.

 As you have probably guessed, The Game of Life is Turing Complete.
-[Here](http://rendell-attic.org/gol/tm.htm) is a Turning Machine built in it.
-And [here](https://hal.archives-ouvertes.fr/hal-00461197/document) is a book that explains how it works.
+[Here](http://rendell-attic.org/gol/tm.htm) is a Turning Machine built in it and [here](https://hal.archives-ouvertes.fr/hal-00461197/document) is a book that explains how it works.

 #### Accidentally Redundant
 In the process of writing this post, I discovered [an awesome blog post](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) written by [Andreas Zwinkau](http://beza1e1.tuxen.de/) with the same title  that included quite a few of the same things and more that I didn't know about.
 I hope this acknowledgment is enough to justify keeping this post, because I'm pretty excited about it.

 If you find this post interesting I would encourage you to read [Andreas' post](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) that predates this one (like the Lambda Calculus predates Turing Machines), where you can also find out why Pokemon Yellow, Super Mario World and MS Powerpoint are also Turing Complete.

+#### Academic Integrity Disclaimer
+It is also worth noting that throughout this post I play fast and loose with some academic terms that probably have no right to.
+When you write to me saying [this](https://news.ycombinator.com/item?id=6578999) I will kindly direct you to this disclaimer.